top of page

 The lens replacement surgery is painless and performed under local anaesthesia.
 Itchy and moderate discomfort may occur following the procedure; this is typical and should resolve within one or two days.

-The cost of lens replacement surgery varies depending on the type of lens used, surgeon's experience, surgical facility and your particular requirements.
+The cost of lens replacement surgery varies depending on the type of Intraocular Lens (IOL) used, the surgeon's experience, the surgical facility, anaesthesia Type and your individual requirements, in terms of care.
 For a basic monofocal lens replacement, the price typically starts at around £2,800 to £3,400 per eye.
 This cost typically covers surgery, a standard monofocal lens, clinic costs, and follow-up care.
 Multifocal lens replacements, which provide clearer vision at different distances and can reduce dependence on glasses, cost between £2,900 and £3,995 per eye.
 We offer financing options to make these procedures more affordable, with monthly repayments depending on the lens type and financing terms.
 Your consultant will provide you with details on costs during your consultation

 • When can I return to work after Lens surgery?